pawelmuller/misnomer/README.md

 ```shell
 python misnomer.py path_to_script.mnm
 ```
-You will need the Python 3.10 to run the interpretation.
+You will need Python 3.10 to run the interpretation.

 ## Exemplary code snippets
-*At the moment the snippets show how the language is supposed to look like in the future.*
+*At the moment, the snippets show what the language is supposed to look like in the future.*
 1. The program execution starts from the `main()`:
     ```bash
     func main() {